dimaqq/package_statistics/readme.md

 - Keep dev-time stuff (tests, test data, scaffolding) separate
 - Is *section* important in the package name?
   - The tool is built for distro maintainers, verbose is better than smart
+- What's the magical `all` architecture?
+  - Leave this to the user, they know better

 ### Testing